apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-local-host.md

 # Try out KubeBlocks in 5 minutes on Local Host

-This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
+This guide walks you through the quickest way to get started with KubeBlocks on your local host, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.

 With Playground, you can try out KubeBlocks on your local host (macOS) and on a cloud environment.